nupursharma2110/bing-translator/README.md

 # bing-translator
-Bing translaor automated by GUI AND API. results are compared by testng.
+Bing translaor automated by GUI AND API.
+Results are compared by testng.